COVID-19: IMF approves nearly $1.4 billion to Pakistan to meet balance of payment crisis

-The International Monetary Fund Thursday approved disbursement of USD1.386 billion as a financial assistance to Pakistan to meet its urgent balance of payment needs stemming from the COVID-19 outbreak.
-The IMF's decision comes at the request of Pakistan, which faces an urgent balance of payment crisis.
+The IMF has approved disbursement of USD 1.386 billion as a financial assistance to cash-strapped Pakistan to meet its urgent balance of payment needs stemming from the COVID-19 outbreak.
+The International Monetary Fund's (IMF) decision comes at the request of Pakistan, which faces an urgent balance of payment crisis.
 This is in addition to the USD 6 billion bailout package that Islamabad signed with the IMF in July last year to stave off a balance of payment crisis.

 "As the crisis abates, the authorities' renewed commitment to the reforms in the existing Extended Fund Facility -- in particular those related to fiscal consolidation strategy, energy sector, governance, and remaining AML/CFT deficiencies -- will be crucial to entrench resilience, boost Pakistan's growth potential, and deliver broad based benefits for all Pakistanis," Okamoto said.
 Expeditious donor support is needed to close the remaining balance of payments gap and ease the adjustment burden, he added.